 If that weren’t enough to convince you to suffer a few shivers, it’s also been said that cold showers could help you shed body fat.
 Researchers who conducted a study published in Diabetes Journal suggest that cold temperature may help activate the mitochondria in brown fat, the type of fat that’s particularly hard to get rid of and tends to accumulate around the abdomen.
 The mitochondria is the part of the cell that converts the fat into energy, so in other words, exposing yourself to cold temperatures may turn on fat burn!

 So if you’re looking to give yourself an immunity boost, take better care of your mental state, or even lose some unwanted weight, it may be time to brave the cold.
+And what better time to do it than during the summer heat?
 You can take a warm shower as usual, and then end your shower with a burst of cold water for at least 30 seconds to experience benefits.
 Doing it at the end will help effects last longer.
 If you have a serious heart condition, avoid cold showers as they do raise the heart rate and influence your body temperature.
 Otherwise, enjoy the cool off this summer and all its health-boosting effects!